ColoBrod/rsp_docs/account_overview.md

 self::$startLastWeek = strtotime('midnight - 6days 00:00:01');
 self::$endLastWeek = strtotime('today 23:59:59');
 ~~~
-:memo: The algorithm is absolutely the same as in example above.
+:memo: The algorithm is absolutely the same as in an example above.

 # class OverdueOrders: